tsender/bacre_2D/README.md

 The current `main()` function shows how all of parameters were setup to run the experiments.
 There is also code for extracting additional data and making summary plots for the experiments that were conducted.

+### Experiment Parameters

+This section discusses where to find the parameters used to conduct the individual trials that make up the experiments in the paper.

+Four ROS autonomy systems were used, denoted AV 1-4.
+The parameters for the ROS nodes for each of these AV versions can be found in the [`experiment_parameters`](experiment_parameters) folder.

+The `main()` function in `adversarial_scene_gen/bacre_2D_astar_trav_node.py` lists the parameters used to conduct trials for the "BACRE" dataset for the paper's comparison experiment.
+The parameters used by the first experiment (the iterative design experiment) are the same as what is listed; the only changes were made to the autonomy system.
+The parameters used to conduct trials for the random and other BACRE datasets for the comparison experiment are as follows (only the fields within the `bacre_dict` dictionary are affected):
+- Random:
+  - `mode`: MODE_RANDOM
+- BACRE: No Changes, use parameters listed
+- BACRE w/Annealing:
+  - `initial_prob_editing_random_env`: 0.5
+  - `initial_regret_curation_ratio`: 0.5
+- BACRE w/3 Mutations:
+  - `num_mutations`: 3
+- BACRE w/Annealing + NEET:
+  - `b_regret_uses_equivalent_x_errors`: False
+  - `initial_prob_editing_random_env`: 0.5
+  - `initial_regret_curation_ratio`: 0.5

+The parameters used to conduct trials for the two continuous genetic algorithm (CGA) datasets in the comparison experiment use the `cga_` fields as listed in the `bacre_dict`, and set the `mode` to `MODE_CGA`.
+Configuring the CGA mode will tell the node to use those `cga_` arguments.
+Finally, since one of these CGA experiments used at most 3 trees and 3 bushes, you can set the `num_instances` field within the `StructuralSceneActorConfig` objects inside the `ssa_config` list (about 100 lines above `bacre_dict`).

+**NOTE:** Remember to create a new folder for each trial within an experiment group.
+The `main_dir` variable set at the top of the `main()` function is used to control where all the data gets saved to.
+This variable creates the following folder hierarchy: `src/bacre_data/iterative_experiments/<experiment_trial_name>/`.

 ### Running the Experiments

 At this point everything should now be ready to run the experiments.
 These instructions will follow the procedure we used (though you can easily adapt this for the computing resources in your own setup).